pjmorr/todoist-api/source/includes/_webhooks.md

 ### Event JSON Object

 Each webhook event is structured as a JSON object.
-The event JSON object follow the general structure:
+The event JSON object follows this general structure:

 `{"event_name": "...", "user_id"=..., "event_data": {...}}`